Siteimprove/CMS-plugin-Wordpress/siteimprove/readme.txt

 == Changelog ==

+= 2.0.1 =
+* Bugfix - Fixed checkbox for "Use latest experience" was not properly checked on by default

 = 2.0.0 =
 * Added - Support for latest experience
 * Added - Setting to disable using latest experience